See the Running in Pittsburgh and Running in Boston pages for information specific to those cities.

 training at altitude.
 But a good read for those interested in the topic.

-If you quite like to read about running -- particularly the exercise and sport science part -- The Lore of Running, 4th Edition is the book for you.
+The Lore of Running, 4th Edition is the book for you.
 Or should I say "the massive tome for you"?
 Huge book; summarizes lots of training plans from other well-known books, including the Pfitzinger, Martin & Coe, Daniels, and Galloway books mentioned here.
 Summarizes reams of scientific research on physiology and running.
 I own this book and have read it cover to cover, but I'm kind of a geek.
 Pros: Most comprehensive book on running in existence.
 Cons: Doesn't give you a simple answer.

 The Triathlete's Training Bible: A Complete Training Guide for the Competitive Multisport Athlete,